kaihendry/s3post/README.md

+Video explaining the project: https://www.youtube.com/watch?v=75XYVGakPWI

 # Authenticated AJAX POST to AWS S3 example 🙌

 Requires the following environment variables to be set:

 * BUCKET e.g. s.natalian.org, same domain as my CloudFront domain, https://s.natalian.org
-* PASSWORD e.g. "abracadabra" used to authenticate the client
+* PASSWORD e.g. "abracadabra" used to authenticate the client via a cookie
 * REGION e.g. ap-southeast-1, where the bucket is located
 * UPLOAD_ID the AWS_ACCESS_KEY_ID for uploading to the bucket only
 * UPLOAD_SECRET the secret AWS_SECRET_ACCESS_KEY counterpart to the restricted AWS_ACCESS_KEY_ID